 I have considerable experience of postgraduate supervision and encourage undergraduates who have a keen interest in genetics and the functional analysis of disease loci to get in touch.

 The Osteoarthritis Research Society International (OARSI, http://www.oarsi.org/) is the major international OA research society and within it I perform a number of roles:

-I have been the principal investigator (PI) for 25 grants and the co-investigator (CI) for an additional nine, with a total grant income of £15 million.
+I have been the principal investigator (PI) for 25 grants and the co-investigator (CI) for an additional ten, with a total grant income of over £15 million.

-These nine grants come from the MRC, Arthritis Research UK, the European Union, the Nuffield Foundation and the William Harker Foundation.
+These eight grants come from the MRC, Arthritis Research UK, the European Union and the William Harker Foundation.